Misspecification and Unreliable Interpretations in Psychology and Social Science: Introduction

-We address the three issues in turn through both didactic illustration and simulation, and make a number of recommendations for improving research practice.
-While these issues relating to research practice have been previously discussed (e.g., see \citealt{Claesen2019, Scheel2020}), we believe it is extremely important to continue to encourage and stimulate consideration and engagement with the debate surrounding areas of possible analytical improvement.
-Furthermore, in spite of researchers having already made important recommendations for improving practice (e.g., \citealt{Lakens2016, Scheel2020,Gigerenzer2018, Jostmann2016, Lakens2014, Orben2020}) we see relatively little change in the research communities of psychology and social science \citep{Claesen2019, Scheel2020}.
-In general, it would seem that researchers in psychology and social science lack some competence in the practice of prediction and causal inference, and these shortfalls have the potential to seriously affect the reliability and interpretation of research and therefore to hinder scientific progress.
+The goal of this paper is to introduce and draw attention to fundamental issues in common research practice through both didactic illustration and simulation, to provide some basic introductory theory where necessary, and to provide recommendations for improving practice.
+While some of these issues relating to research practice have been previously discussed (\textit{e.g.}, see \cite{Claesen2019, Scheel2020}), we believe it is extremely important to continue to encourage and stimulate consideration and engagement with the debate surrounding areas of possible analytical improvement.
+Furthermore, in spite of researchers having already made important recommendations for improving practice (\textit{e.g.}, \cite{Lakens2016, Scheel2020,Gigerenzer2018, Jostmann2016, Lakens2014, Orben2020}) we see relatively little change in the research communities of psychology and social science \citep{Claesen2019, Scheel2020}.

 Following a review of the literature, the paper is split into three main parts.
-In Part 1, we describe how the typical models used in psychology are limited by their functional form and discuss the implications of this issue and possible ways to address it.
-Part 2 is concerned with misspecification in causal modeling, and how the typical models used in psychology and social science do not adequately reflect the true structure of the data.
+In Part 1, we describe how the typical models used in psychology are limited by their functional form and thereby functionally misspecified, and discuss the implications of this issue and possible ways to address it.
+Part 2 is concerned with structural misspecification in causal modeling, and how the typical models used in psychology and social science do not adequately reflect the true structure of the data.
 We discuss how this impacts interpretability, how a consideration for causal structure is essential when designing a model, and we identify some challenges associated with undertaking causal modeling.
 Part 3 introduces the notion of explainability as an alternative to interpretation, and as a means of deriving insight from predictive models.
-We discuss interpretation, considering the relevant points on limited functional form and misspecification covered in Parts 1 and 2, and discuss how interpretations in psychology and social science tend to be a conflation of causal and predictive interpretations.
+We discuss interpretation in light of the relevant points on limited functional form and structural misspecification covered in Parts 1 and 2, and consider how interpretations in psychology and social science tend to be a conflation of causal and predictive interpretations.
 Finally, we conclude this work with a discussion and by proposing four recommendations for improving practice.
-A table of relevant terms and their working definitions is provided for convenience in Table \ref{tab:Definitions}.